desec-io/desec-stack/docs/dns/domains.rst

     This usually is the same as ``published``, unless there have been RRset write operations that did not trigger publication, such as rewriting an RRset with identical values.

+``zonefile``
+    :Access mode: write-only, no read

+    Optionally, includes a string in zonefile format with record data to be imported during domain creation.

+    Note that not everything given in the zonefile will be imported.
+Record types that are :ref:`automatically managed by the deSEC API <automatic types>` such as RRSIG, CDNSKEY, CDS, etc. will be silently ignored.
+    Records with names that fall outside of the domain that is created will also be silently ignored.

+    Also, NS record at the apex and any DNSKEY records will be silently ignored; instead, NS records pointing to deSEC's name servers and DNSKEY records for freshly generated keys will be created.

+    :ref:`Record types that are not supported <unsupported types>` by the API will raise an error, as will records with invalid content.
+    If an error occurs during the import of the zonefile, the domain will not be created.

 Creating a Domain